arealizeai/.github/.github/pull_template.md/bugfix_template.md

 ---
-name: [YTEST] - Bug Report Issue
+name: Bugfix
-about: "Report a bug.
-Remember to give it a priority."
+about: "Bugfix ticket.
+Remember to give it a priority.
+This isn't a report ticket, please make sure there are no duplicates."
 title: ""
-labels: bug
+labels: "type: fix :bug:"
 assignees: ""
 ---